sisterai/estate-assistant-system/README.md

 The API is available at: [https://estatewise-backend.vercel.app/](https://estatewise-backend.vercel.app/).

-Feel free to test the app as a guest or sign up for an account to save your conversations!
+Feel free to use the app as a guest or sign up for an account to save your conversations!

 ### Key Technologies Used